Uninstall Mac Applications

 Uninstalling applications from Mac OS X is probably the easiest method of removing apps from any operating system, and it’s far easier on a Mac than anything you’ll encounter in the Windows world.
 It’s so simple that some new Mac users are left wondering what else they’re supposed to do, I have received several family tech support questions where they are determined to find an “Uninstall Programs” control panel like in Windows – this is not the case on a Mac, it’s dead simple.

 First up we’ll cover the traditional method of just deleting the application.
 Then we’ll show you the even easier way that is new to modern versions of Mac OS, including OS X El Capitan, Yosemite, Mavericks, Lion, Mountain Lion, and beyond:

 How to Uninstall Applications in Mac OS X the Classic Way

 This is the same classic method of uninstalling a mac app that has been around since the dawn of the Mac.
-All you need to do is select and delete the application:
+All you need to do is select and delete the application in the Finder, like so:

-- Navigate to /Applications and select the app you want to uninstall
+- Navigate to /Applications folder and select the app you want to uninstall

 - Either drag the application icon to the Trash, or right-click and select “Move to Trash”